-The Town Advocacy Council (TAC) is a voluntary, but vital subsidiary to the Wisconsin Towns Association.
-The TAC is focused on implementing the offensive agenda of the Towns Association, which is reflected in its mission statement: “Advocating for legislation that advances town government interests.”
+The Town Advocacy Council (TAC) is a voluntary and vital subsidiary of the Wisconsin Towns Association.
+The TAC is focused on implementing the offensive agenda of the Association, which is reflected in its mission statement: “Advocating for legislation that advances town government interests.”
 The TAC executive committee makes recommendations for the WTA legislative agenda and creates strategies for turning those ideas into law.
-TAC’s legislative victories include: winning historic increases in transportation funding; reforming the managed forest law program so local governments retain all revenue from the program; improving the length of service award program by increasing the state contribution match and lowering vesting requirements; and increasing the state investment in broadband.
+TAC’s recent legislative victories include: winning historic increases in transportation funding; reforming the managed forest law program so local governments retain all revenue from the program; improving the length of service award program by increasing the state contribution match, lowering vesting requirements, and increasing funding; eliminating Board or Review publication requirement; expanding town zoning options; and, increasing the state investment in broadband.

 Becoming a member of the TAC requires an investment of 25 cents per capita for your town.
 Towns with a population over 10,000 pay only $2,500.
 If your town is interested in becoming a member, please contact the WTA office at (715) 526-3157 or [email protected].